Immigration Act 1971: Immigration Rules

 Section 1 of the act provides for "rules laid down by the Secretary of State as to the practice to be followed in the administration of this Act".

 In 1972, the Heath administration introduced the first proposed Immigration Rules under the 1971 act.
 The rules proposal drew criticism from Conservative Party backbenchers, because it formally implemented a limit of six months of leave to enter as a visitor for white "Old Commonwealth" citizens who were "non-patrial" (did not have Right of Abode under the 1971 act, generally because they did not have a parent or grandparent from the UK).
-At the same time the proposal opened the door to free movement of certain European workers from European Economic Community member states.
+At the same time, the proposal opened the door to free movement of certain European workers from European Community member states.
 Seven backbenchers voted against the proposed Rules and 53 abstained, leading to defeat.
-Minutes from a Cabinet meeting the next day conclude that "anti-European sentiment" among backbenchers, who instead preferred "Old Commonwealth" migration to the UK, was at the core of the result.
+Minutes from a Cabinet meeting the next day contain the conclusion that "anti-European sentiment" among backbenchers, who instead preferred "Old Commonwealth" migration to the UK, was at the core of the result.
 The proposal was revised, and the first Rules were passed in January 1973.

-By August 2018, the Immigration Rules stood at almost 375,000 words, often so precise and detailed that the service of a lawyer are typically required to navigate them.
+By August 2018, the Immigration Rules stood at almost 375,000 words – words that were often so precise and detailed that, in normal use, the service of a lawyer had become required to navigate them.
 That length represented nearly a doubling in just a decade.
 During the period of the introduction of the "hostile environment" policy under Prime Minister Theresa May, more than 1,300 changes were made to the Rules in 2012 alone.
 Former Lord Justice of Appeal Stephen Irwin referred to the complexity of the system as "something of a disgrace", and an effort to gradually overhaul the Rules into a more understandable system began to take place.
 The England and Wales Law Commission began to make recommendations for clearer rules to be adopted.